-- Containers - If you choose to grow Jalapenos from seed, you'll need a few different sizes of containers.
+- Containers: If you choose to grow jalapeños from seed, you'll need a few different sizes of containers.
 For the most part, these can consist of recycled plastic bottles and jars, so there's no need to purchase a multitude of potting containers.
-However, seedling grown and store bought jalapeno plants both will need a final container size of at least two gallons.
-I always recommend Terra Cotta planters over plastic, as they help to aerate the soil more efficiently.
+However, both seedling-grown and store-bought jalapeño plants will need a final container size of at least 2 gallons.
+I always recommend terra cotta planters over plastic, as they help to aerate the soil more efficiently.

-- Sunlight - Jalapenos, like most chili plants, need ample amounts of direct sunlight to thrive.
+- Sunlight: Like most chili plants, jalapeños need ample amounts of direct sunlight to thrive.
 Make sure that you can provide young seedlings with 12–16 hours of direct sunlight and maturing plants with at least 8–10 hours.

-- Soil and Fertilizer - Jalapenos are heavy feeders, so get off to the right start and select a premium potting soil and all purpose fertilizer.
+- Soil and Fertilizer: Jalapeños are heavy feeders.
+To get off to the right start, you'll want to select premium potting soil and an all-purpose fertilizer.
 The ideal potting soil will be organic, high in initial nutrition, and have good drainage qualities.
-The selected fertilizer should also be organic and have a NPK of 10-10-10.
+The selected fertilizer should also be organic and have an NPK of 10-10-10.
 This will ensure that your plants receive proper nutrition after they've used up the available nutrients in the soil.

-Of course, you could always make a trip to your local nursery and pick up a couple of young jalapeno plants, but where's the self satisfaction in that?
-Here's how to start your jalapeno garden from scratch:
+You could always make a trip to your local nursery and pick up a couple of young jalapeño plants, but where's the self-made satisfaction in that?
+This section describes how to start from scratch using seeds.

-Jalapeno plants both germinate and grow slowly.
+Jalapeño plants germinate and grow slowly.
 For this reason, it is recommended to start seedlings indoors 8–10 weeks before your average last frost.
-Photo By : Niddynoo

-- Depending on how many jalapeno plants you wish to grow, locate and prepare the correct number of corresponding containers.
-For starting jalapeno seeds, these containers can be as simple as 20 ounce colored soda bottles cut in half with a drainage hole drilled into the bottom.
+- Depending on how many plants you wish to grow, locate and prepare the correct number of corresponding containers.
+When starting seeds, these containers can be as simple as 20-ounce colored soda bottles cut in half with a drainage hole drilled into the bottom.

 - Fill the containers with your potting soil and water thoroughly, allowing excess water to drain away.